 Shootin' Straight In Real Estate

-Did you know that 90% of real estate buyers are now searching online for properties?
+Did you know that 90% of real estate buyers of land are now searching online for properties?

-Selling your farmland may be one of the most difficult decisions you make.
-Whether it is the family farm passed down through generations or land that you have improved through hard work and investment of capital, the sale of your farm is not always cut and dry.
+Selling your lland may be one of the most difficult decisions you make.
+Whether it is the family farm passed down through generations or land that you have improved through hard work and investment of capital, the sale of your land is not always cut and dry.

 Much can be said about the timing of putting a farm for sale on the market, but historically, more buyers are looking at land that is for sale when they are not busy with other work.
 Buyers often prefer to take possession of a farm before the next crop season and many sellers enjoy ending the calendar year with a sale and cash at closing.
 Farms can be sold during every season, but when the “for sale” sign goes up, you’ve established control of the market and are not leaving it up to chance.